rynxr/BFWindow/README.md

 # BFWindow

-**BFWindow** contains the implementation of *BFWindow: Speculatively Checking of Data Property Consistency against Buffer Overflow Attacks* paper.
+**BFWindow** contains the implementation of paper `BFWindow: Speculatively Checking of Data Property Consistency against Buffer Overflow Attacks`.

 Instead of messing the server environment, I resolve the tool dependency by manually installing them locally.
-If you have admin of your Linux, you can just use the 'yum' utils to update the libevent/ncurses/texinfo/cmake.
+If you have admin of your Linux, you can just use the `yum` utils to update the libevent/ncurses/texinfo/cmake.
 For other tools like ocaml, CIL, SimpleScalar and GCC-ARM, they have to be built from the scratch for there are patches of BFW implemantion as mentioned in the paper.

 ## Environment